jimdigriz/gaele/README.md

     make deploy PROJECT_ID=project-123456

-**N.B.** it is recommended you use a dedicated project unless your existing project does not use or plan to use either GAE or Datastore
+**N.B.** it is recommended you use a dedicated project unless your existing project space does not use or plan to use either GAE or the Datastore

 ## Configuration